gitorious/git-archive-daemon/README.md

 # git-archive-daemon

-git-archive-daemon is an HTTP API for serving archives of git repositories.
+git-archive-daemon is a scalable, high-performance HTTP API for serving archives of git repositories.

 It utilizes `git archive` tool for actual archive generation.